priyanshkumar/MyCompany_Ass1/README.md

 <p>In application I had created three tabels. the parent class as Branch followed by child as Master then by Employee.</p>

+<p>Application has succesfully Scaffolded to get CRUD operation for all three tabels;

 <p>It has 3 model And controller except the default ones.
 The controllers are modified and up to date.</p>

 <p>Views for each controller has been modified and changed with appropriate requirements.</p>